percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

-.. note:: The ``Common Name`` value used for the server and client keys and certificates must differ from that value used for the CA certificate.
+.. note:: The ``Common Name`` value used for the server and client keys and certificates must differ from the value used for the CA certificate.

 .. _generate-ca-key-cert: